What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Introduction

 \section{Introduction}

-For nearly two decades, Continuous Experimentation (CE) has been integral to external-facing product development in Big Tech~\cite{kohavi2009online,tang2010overlapping,karrer2021network}: Engineers frequently launch A/B experiments to evaluate new features, ensuring measurements are free of interferences.
-With a large user base, even small effect sizes are detectable.
-In contrast, internal development of developer tools used by thousands of developers mostly still relies on basic usage numbers and qualitative feedback~\cite{forsgren2024devex}.
-This is puzzling given the high value of engineering time, a major operational expense.
-To improve internal development, a metrics-driven culture is needed.
-However, measuring productivity accurately is challenging~\cite{jaspan2019no,murphy2019predicts,beller2020mind}, as traditional metrics are often inaccurate and easily gameable.
+For nearly two decades, Continuous Experimentation (CE) has been integral to external-facing product development in Big Tech~\cite{kohavi2009online,tang2010overlapping,karrer2021network}: Engineers frequently launch A/B experiments to evaluate the effects of new features.
+CE exposes a typically smaller cohort of users (A) to the proposed change, while withholding it from a control group (B), ensuring observed differences between A and B occur solely due to the proposed change and are free of interference.
+With a large user base, even small effect sizes can thus be detected.
+Only when a change is shown to have a statistically significant positive effect on the outcome measure, will it generally roll out (to B, too).
+In contrast to this rigorous, science-inspired development process for external products, is the development process of internal tools at the same companies often much less stringent: it mostly relies on a combination of basic usage numbers and qualitative feedback such as expert opinion, user surveys, anecdotes, and simply gut feel~\cite{forsgren2024devex}.
+This is puzzling given the tens of thousands of internal users and high value of engineering time, which constitute major operational expenses to the businesses.
+To improve internal development, a scientific, metrics- and experimentation-driven culture shift for internal development is needed.
+However, assessing the ultimate topline of internal development, measuring productivity accurately, remains challenging~\cite{jaspan2019no,murphy2019predicts,beller2020mind}, as traditional metrics are often inaccurate and easily gameable.